-How to memorize PMP® ITTO? – One of the most Frequently Asked Question I get while talking to professionals preparing for PMP® exam.
-I observe that PMP® ITTO is one of the main reasons of exam fear and become the cause of delaying the exam date.
-In this blog, I am addressing ways to overcome the fear by giving tips on how to learn PMP® input-output.
+How to memorize Project Management Professional (PMP)® Exam ITTO? – One of the most Frequently Asked Question I get while talking to professionals preparing for the PMP® exam.
+I observe that PMP® Exam ITTO is one of the main reasons for exam fear and become the cause of delaying the exam date.
+In this blog, I am addressing ways to overcome fear by giving tips on how to learn PMP® certification input-output.

 In this blog, I am attempting to answer:

-- What are ITTO in the PMBOK® Guide Fifth Edition?
+- What is ITTO in the PMBOK® Guide?

-- How to memorize PMP® Inputs and Outputs?
+- How to memorize PMP® Certification Inputs and Outputs?

 - How many direct ITTO questions come in the exam?